JagsJulia/Jags.jl/README.md

 "
 ```

-Input data for the simulation:
+Input data dictionary for the simulation:

 ```
 data = Dict{ASCIIString, Any}()